cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

   > Note that at genesis, the validator set of the consumer chain matches the validator set of the provider chain.
 - **Connection handshake**: A relayer (as defined in [ICS 18](../../relayer/ics-018-relayer-algorithms)) is responsible for initiating the connection handshake (as defined in [ICS 3](../../core/ics-003-connection-semantics)).
 - **Channel handshake**: A relayer is responsible for initiating the channel handshake (as defined in [ICS 4](../../core/ics-004-channel-and-packet-semantics)).
-  The channel handshake must be initiated on the consumer chain.
+  The channel handshake MUST be initiated on the consumer chain.
   The handshake consists of four messages that need to be received for a channel built on top of the expected clients.
   We omit the `ChanOpenAck` message since it is not relevant for the overview.
-  - *OnChanOpenInit*: On receiving the *FIRST* `ChanOpenInit` message, the consumer CCV module sets the status of its end of the CCV channel to `INITIALIZING`.
+  - *OnChanOpenInit*: On receiving a `ChanOpenInit` message, the consumer CCV module verifies that the underlying client associated with this channel is the expected client of the provider chain (i.e., created during genesis).
-  - *OnChanOpenTry*: On receiving the *FIRST* `ChanOpenTry` message, the provider CCV module sets the status of its end of the CCV channel to `INITIALIZING`.
+  - *OnChanOpenTry*: On receiving a `ChanOpenTry` message, the provider CCV module verifies that the underlying client associated with this channel is the expected client of the consumer chain (i.e., created when handling the governance proposal).
-  - *OnChanOpenConfirm*: On receiving the *FIRST* `ChanOpenConfirm` message, the provider CCV module sets the status of its end of the CCV channel to `VALIDATING`.
+  - *OnChanOpenConfirm*: On receiving the *FIRST* `ChanOpenConfirm` message, the provider CCV module considers its side of the CCV channel to be established.
-- **Channel completion**: Once the provider chain sets the status of the CCV channel to `VALIDATING`, it provides a VSC (i.e., validator set change) to the consumer chain (see [next section](#validator-set-update)).
+- **Channel completion**: Once the provider chain side of the CCV channel is established, the provider CCV module provides VSCs (i.e., validator set changes) to the consumer chain (see the [next section](#validator-set-update)).
-  On receiving the *FIRST* `VSCPacket`, the consumer CCV module sets the status of its end of the CCV channel to `VALIDATING`.
+  On receiving the *FIRST* `VSCPacket`, the consumer CCV module considers its side of the CCV channel to be established.
+  From this moment onwards, the consumer chain is secured by the provider chain.

-> **Discussion**: As long as the [assumptions required by CCV](./system_model_and_properties.md#assumptions) hold (e.g., *Correct Relayer*), every governance proposal to spawn a new consumer chain that passes on the provider chain eventually results in a CCV channel being created.
-Furthermore, the "*FIRST*" keyword in the above description ensures the uniqueness of the CCV channel, i.e., all subsequent attempts to create another CCV channel to the same consumer chain will fail.
+> **Note**: As long as the [assumptions required by CCV](./system_model_and_properties.md#assumptions) hold (e.g., *Correct Relayer*), every governance proposal to spawn a new consumer chain that passes on the provider chain results eventually in a CCV channel being created.
+> Furthermore, the "*FIRST*" keyword in the above description ensures the uniqueness of the CCV channel, i.e., all subsequent attempts to create another CCV channel to the same consumer chain will fail.

+> **Note**: To reduce the attack surface during channel initialization, the consumer chain SHOULD enable user transactions only after the CCV channel is established (i.e., after receiving the first VSC).

 For a more detailed description of Channel Initialization, take a look at the [technical specification](./technical_specification.md#initialization).